cerebrosportsdev/ncaa-scraper/GOOGLE_DRIVE_SETUP.md

 ## Troubleshooting

-### "credentials.json not found"
+### "Google Drive credentials not found in environment variables"
-- Make sure you downloaded the credentials file from Google Cloud Console
+- Make sure you created a `.env` file from `config.env`
-- Rename it to exactly `credentials.json`
-- Place it in the same folder as your script
+- Verify that `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are set in your `.env` file
+- Check that the values match those from your `credentials.json` file

+### "credentials.json not found" (Legacy)
+- This error should no longer appear with the new environment variable setup
+- If you see this, make sure you're using the updated version of the scraper

 ### "Authentication failed"
 - Delete `token.pickle` and try again
 - Make sure you granted all required permissions
+- Verify your environment variables are correct

 ### "Permission denied"
 - Check that the Google Drive API is enabled
-- Verify your credentials are correct
+- Verify your credentials are correct in the `.env` file

 ### Files not uploading
 - Check your internet connection
 - Verify the folder ID is correct (if using one)
 - Check the logs for specific error messages
+- Ensure your `.env` file is in the same directory as the script

 ## Security Notes

-- **Keep `credentials.json` and `token.pickle` secure**
+- **Keep your `.env` file secure** - it contains your Google OAuth2 credentials
-- **Don't commit these files to version control**
+- **Don't commit `.env` or `credentials.json` to version control**
-- **The token.pickle file contains your access token**
+- **The `token.pickle` file contains your access token**
 - **If compromised, revoke access in Google Cloud Console**
+- **The new environment variable approach is more secure than storing credentials in JSON files**

 ## Automation